 6 In the last few years, mechanical vacuum trucks have been provided to several municipal authorities from different government and non-government sources.
 But municipal authorities have shortage of expert manpower and service delivery mechanism to operate the vehicles.
-In recent years, the situation is improving.
+Recent years, the situation is improving.
 Institutional Regulatory Framework (IRF) and National Action Plan (NAP) have been approved by government.
 Different service delivery and business models have been developed in few cities.
-Capacity building program of local government institutions are conducted by governmental institutions and development partners.
-A significant improvement in Faecal Sludge Management (FSM) will be found within few years.
+Capacity building program of local government institutions are conducting by govt. institutions and development partners.
+A significant improvement in FSM will be found within few years.